Derek Anderson (basketball): Professional career

-He was first selected by the Cleveland Cavaliers as the 13th overall pick to the 1997 NBA draft, despite missing much of his second senior season at Kentucky due to a torn anterior cruciate ligament (ACL).
+Despite missing much of his senior season at Kentucky due to a torn anterior cruciate ligament (ACL), Anderson was selected by the Cleveland Cavaliers with the 13th overall pick in to the 1997 NBA draft.
+In his debut game on October 31, 1997, Anderson recorded 6 points, 3 rebounds, 1 block and 1 steal as the Cavaliers fell short to the Houston Rockets 86 - 94.

+Anderson started the first 10 games of his career and had averages of 10 points, 3.9 rebounds and 2.7 assists in 35.2 minutes per game.
+After that tenth game, however, he started only three of the remaining 56 games of the season, as he lost his starting small forward spot to teammate Cedric Henderson.

 He played for Cleveland from 1997 to 1999.
-He would be the last Cavalier to wear #23 before LeBron James.
-On August 4, 1999 he was traded by the Cleveland Cavaliers along with Johnny Newman to the L.A.
+He was the last Cavalier to wear #23 before LeBron James.

+On August 4, 1999, he was traded by the Cleveland Cavaliers along with Johnny Newman to the L.A.
 Clippers for Lamond Murray.
 Anderson was ranked 7th in the NBA in free throw percentage (.877) in 1999–2000.

+Exactly one year later, on August 4, 2000, Anderson signed as a free agent with the San Antonio Spurs.
+He was the starting shooting guard for the Spurs that entire 2000 - 2001 season and averaged 15.5 points, 4.4 rebounds, and 3.7 assists in 34.9 minutes per game.
+He helped the Spurs finish with a 58 - 24 record as they reached the Western Conference Finals that season.

+After that sole season, Anderson was traded to the Portland Trail Blazers on July 25, 2001, along with Steve Kerr for a 2003 2nd round pick (later selected to be Andreas Glyniadakis) and Steve Smith.

 Anderson's NBA career was plagued by injuries.
-In the 2004–2005 season he only played in 8 of the final 42 games for the Portland Trail Blazers, and missed similar numbers of games in prior seasons.
+In the 2004–2005 season (his final season as a Trail Blazer) he only played in eight of the final 42 games, and missed similar numbers of games in prior seasons.
 On August 3, 2005, he was the first player in the league waived using the so-called "luxury tax amnesty clause" of the 2005 NBA collective bargaining agreement.

-He would sign with the Houston Rockets as a free agent before being traded to the Miami Heat in exchange for Gerald Fitch.
-The Heat would win the 2006 NBA Finals in six games after defeating the Dallas Mavericks to give Anderson his first and only championship.
+He signed with the Houston Rockets as a free agent on August 22, 2005.
+After playing 20 games for the Rockets (averaging 13.4 points, 5.1 rebounds and 3.3 assists with the team) he was traded to the Miami Heat in exchange for Gerald Fitch on February 23, 2006.
+The Heat had 28 games remaining in the season, with Anderson playing in 23 of them.

+The Heat advanced to the 2006 NBA Finals and defeated the Dallas Mavericks in six games to give Anderson his first and only championship.

-Anderson was waived by Heat on September 12, 2006, prior to the beginning of the 2006–07 season.
+Anderson was waived by the Heat on September 12, 2006, prior to the beginning of the 2006–07 season.
 Several weeks later, on November 28, he signed with the Charlotte Bobcats; Anderson played the final two seasons of his career for the Bobcats.